-Recent studies have shown that palo azul exhibited alkalinizing and natural diuretic effects.
+Many studies have shown that palo azul is antioxidant, anti-inflammatory, alkaline, anti-microbial, and much more.
 Due to these properties, the studies concluded the palo azul may help to promote kidney and liver function.

-Thanks to the work of scientific researchers, recent studies on palo azul have shown that palo azul exhibited alkalinizing and natural diuretic activity.
+Thanks to the work of scientific researchers, recent studies on palo azul have shown that it is antioxidant, anti-inflammatory, alkaline, anti-microbial, and diuretic.
 The studies have found that palo azul has similar beneficial properties to green tea, except it doesn't have caffeine.

 - Boil 1 gallon of alkaline water and add 1 oz of palo azul